Last clean run with result, attestation, receipt, and delivered callback.

 ├─ attestation

 The queue monitor tracks last run, next expected run, tasks processed, stuck tasks, callback pressure, replay readiness, settlement-credit pressure, and retry commands.
-Agent work can be seen moving through the OS instead of being inferred from scattered records.
+Agent work moves through a visible OS pulse instead of scattered records.

 queue_state: moving